 Is Your Social Security Payment Late?
 Here’s What To Do

-December’s second Social Security payment was distributed yesterday via direct deposit, but those expecting a check via mail always run the risk of it coming a little later.
-That said, delays can happen regardless of which method you choose for your benefit each month.
-Given the issues surrounding the greater economy due to the ongoing pandemic, as well as some potential procedural mix-ups, the following circumstances may explain why your check could be delayed.
+This month’s Social Security payments are on their way via direct deposit, but those expecting a check via mail always run the risk of it coming a little later.
+Every once in a while, your check can be delayed regardless of which method you choose for your benefit each month.
+The following circumstances may explain why your check could be delayed.

 A Change in Your Banking Information